 Johnny Johnson is one of the Southeast’s most experienced and battle-tested major case lawyers.
 He has served as national and regional counsel in high stakes litigation and is ranked by Benchmark Litigation as one of the “100 Best Bet-The-Company Trial Lawyers” in the country.

 Johnny is a founding partner of Lightfoot, Franklin & White.
 He handles business litigation and products liability litigation, and is also widely recognized as one of the most qualified and practiced lawyers in the South handling environmental and mass tort litigation.
-He advises clients on such matters as complex mass tort litigation, class actions, pesticide and chemical litigation and individual toxic tort claims in Alabama and throughout the Southeast.
+He advises clients on such matters as complex mass tort litigation, class actions, pesticide, benzene, and chemical litigation and individual toxic tort claims in Alabama and throughout the Southeast.

 Through his mass tort practice, Johnny became one of the pioneers in developing systems for the efficient management of complex litigation.
 He has lectured frequently on this subject.
 “Lawsuits as Manageable Projects: Systems for Controlling Costs in Litigation,” is an example of the system he helped develop for budgeting and tracking litigation costs.

 Johnny is the author of The Pesticide Litigation Manual, first published by Clark, Boardman in 1991 and still in print today under the title, Defending Pesticides in Litigation.
 He is also the author of several law review articles.
 He speaks frequently at industry and legal seminars.
 Johnny is admitted in all Alabama Courts as well as the Fifth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, and the United States Supreme Court.